tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/LightCurve-objects.rst

 Of course you still have access to time and flux attributes.
-In a lightcurve, there is only one flux point for every cadence.
+In a light curve, there is only one flux point for every cadence.

 .. code:: ipython3